microsoft/pyright/docs/configuration.md

 **reportUnboundVariable** [boolean or string, optional]: Generate or suppress diagnostics for unbound and possibly unbound variables.
 The default value for this setting is 'error'.

+**reportInvalidStubStatement** [boolean or string, optional]: Generate or suppress diagnostics for statements that are syntactically correct but have no purpose within a type stub file.
+The default value for this setting is 'none'.

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.